Where Does That Flower Bloom

 Part exploration of loss and part environmental inquiry, Where Does That Flower Bloom traces Conner Gordon’s process of coming to terms with the Northern Indiana landscape of his childhood and the memories it contains.
 By interweaving photographs of Winona Lake with his grandmother's family snapshots, Gordon seeks to understand what it means to relate to a place and a person defined by loss, nostalgia, and the shadow of environmental degradation threatening to wash it all away.

 Where Does That Flower Bloom was published as a hand-made, cloth bound book in 2025.
-Beautifully printed at Composite Press, a student-staffed printing press and bindery at Oregon State University, this intimate book features a elegant design, inserts, and a poem by the artist.
+Beautifully printed at Composite Press, a student-staffed printing press and bindery at Oregon State University, this intimate book features an elegant design, inserts, and a poem by the artist.
+A small number of books will be on hand during the exhibition’s opening on May 1, and the artist will also be present to sign books during the opening.

 Annual operating support for Aurora PhotoCenter provided by the City of Indianapolis through the Indy Arts Council.
 Additional annual support provided by the Efroymson Family Fund, Joy of Giving Something Foundation, Inc., Allen Whitehill Clowes Charitable Foundation, Indiana Arts Commission, Aurora Members, and donors who believe in Aurora’s mission.